DigijEth/OrangePi_Ultimate_Builder/README.md

 **License: GPLv3**
 **Author: Setec Labs**

 A comprehensive, interactive tool for building custom Ubuntu distributions for the Orange Pi 5 Plus single-board computer with full Mali G610 GPU support.
+Support for other boards coming soon.

 ## Table of Contents